-Impacts to hydrodynamics, sediment transport and beach morphology at the landfall.
+Impacts to hydrodynamics, sediment transport and beach morphology at the nearshore area

-- 1.11.10.11 The maximum design scenario in terms of the potential for changes to hydrodynamics, sediment transport and beach morphology at the landfall would be the total removal of all cables and associated infrastructure (Table 1.12).
-The removal of all cables and infrastructure would cause very short term morphological changes although these would be no greater in magnitude than for the construction phase. - 1.11.10.12 Overall, the impact is predicted to be of local spatial extent, short-term duration, continuous and high reversibility.
+- 1.11.9.9 The maximum design scenario in terms of the potential for changes to hydrodynamics, sediment transport and beach morphology at the nearshore area and nearshore would be the total removal of all cables and associated infrastructure (Table 1.11).
+The removal of all cables and infrastructure would cause very short term morphological changes although these would be no greater in magnitude than for the construction phase. - 1.11.9.10 Overall, the impact is predicted to be of local spatial extent, short-term duration, continuous and high reversibility.
 It is predicted that the impact will affect the receptor indirectly.
 The magnitude is therefore, considered to be negligible.

-- 1.11.10.13 The landfall is located within the Weybourne Cliffs SSSI, and is immediately adjacent to the North Norfolk Coast SSSI and Wash and North Norfolk Coast SCI.
-Accordingly, the shoreline at the landfall is considered to be of high value.
+- 1.11.9.11 The nearshore area is located within the Weybourne Cliffs SSSI, and is immediately adjacent to the North Norfolk Coast SSSI and Wash and North Norfolk Coast SAC.
+Accordingly, the shoreline at the nearshore area is considered to be of high value.
 However, the shoreline is typically a dynamic environment which is often subject to a large amount of natural change under baseline conditions.
-Accordingly, it is assessed to have some capacity to recover from disturbance. - 1.11.10.14 The shoreline is deemed to be of minor vulnerability, moderate to high levels of recoverability and high value.
+Accordingly, it is assessed to have some capacity to recover from disturbance. - 1.11.9.12 The shoreline is deemed to be of minor vulnerability, moderate to high levels of recoverability and high value.
 The sensitivity of the receptor is therefore, considered to be medium.

-- 1.11.10.15 An assessment of effect significance has been determined by combining the expert judgements of the magnitude of impact and sensitivity of the receptor (above), using the matrix presented in Table 1.16. - 1.11.10.16 Overall, it is predicted that the sensitivity of the receptor is considered to be medium and the magnitude is deemed to be negligible.
+1.11.9.13 Overall, the sensitivity of the receptor is considered to be medium and the magnitude of the impact is deemed to be negligible.
 The effect will, therefore, be of negligible significance, which is not significant in EIA terms.